- Silver Alert is a public notification system for finding lost older adults, especially those with dementia to protect them from injuries.

 - H.R.
 5898 was introduced In May of 2008 by Representative Lloyd Doggett.
 It is the National Silver Alert Act (NSAA), a bill designed to motivate, improve, and consolidate similar programs across the nation.

 - H.R.
-6064 was enacted in 2008, although the congress that initiated the proceedings were not able to pursue it until fruition.
+6064 was enacted in 2008, although the congress that initiated the proceedings was not able to pursue it to fruition.

 - H.R.
 632: The National Silver Alert Act was put forward again in the 111th Congress as H.R.
 632. It was passed by the House of Representatives on February 11, 2009 on a voice vote.
 Companion legislation (S.557) was introduced in the Senate by Senator Mel Martinez (R-FL) and Senator Herb Kohl (D-WI).

 - S.1814, the National Silver Alert Act is currently pending in the 113th Congress.
 It was reintroduced by Senator Joe Manchin (D-WV) on December 12, 2013.